nwildner/cowsay-ancap/README.md

 # cowsay-ancap

-Additional ASCII cowfiles for [cowsay](http://en.wikipedia.org/wiki/Cowsay), for those that are "gado demais ;)"
+Additional ASCII cowfiles for [cowsay](http://en.wikipedia.org/wiki/Cowsay), for those that are not "gado demais ;)"

 ## Installation
 First, download and install `cowsay`.`install.sh` will check for it anyway